-- 2.1 Home-to-School Transportation- This action was implemented as expected, the District spent under the amount budgeted for this action due to uncertainties of transportation requirements due to COVID and fuel costs. - 2.2 Maintenance/Repair to School Facility: This action was implemented as expected, the District spent over the budgeted amount for this action.
-This action was supported through the use of other one-time federal dollars. - 2.4 Preventative Healthcare Measures- LVN: This action was implemented as expected.
-The District spent under the budgeted amount for this action. - 2.3 Parent Involvement Opportunities This action was implemented as expected.
-The district spent over the budgeted amount for this action. - 2.5 Positive Behavior Intervention and Support Program: This action was implemented as expected, and the District spent under the budget for this action. - 2.7 SEL Curriculum & Support Materials: This action was implemented as expected, and the District spent under the budget for this action. - 2.11 Supplemental PE Curriculum.
-This action was implemented as expected, and the District spent under the budget for this action. - 2.10 FCSS RN Contract- Supplemental Days.
+2.1 Home-to-School Transportation- This action was implemented as expected, the District spent under the amount budgeted for this action due to uncertainties of transportation requirements due to COVID and fuel costs.

+2.2 Maintenance/Repair to School Facility: This action was implemented as expected, the District spent over the budgeted amount for this action.
+This action was supported through the use of other one-time federal dollars.

+2.4 Preventative Healthcare Measures- LVN: This action was implemented as expected.
+The District spent under the budgeted amount for this action.

+2.3 Parent Involvement Opportunities - This action was implemented as expected.
+The district spent over the budgeted amount for this action.

+2.5 Positive Behavior Intervention and Support Program: This action was implemented as expected, and the District spent under the budget for this action.
+The District utilized one-time federal dollars/funds from other unused dollars to support the increased need.

+2.7 SEL Curriculum & Support Materials: This action was implemented as expected, and the District spent under the budget for this action.
+The District utilized one-time federal dollars/funds from other unused dollars to support the increased need.

+2.11 Supplemental PE Curriculum.
+This action was implemented as expected, and the District spent under the budget for this action.

+2.10 FCSS RN Contract- Supplemental Days.
 This action was implemented as expected.
 This action was supported through the use of other one-time federal dollars.

-- 2.12 Classroom Furniture.
+2.12 Classroom Furniture.
 This action was implemented as expected, and the District spent under the budget for this action.
-This action was supported through the use of other one-time federal dollars. - 2.14: Social-Emotional Education.
+This action was supported through the use of other one-time federal dollars.

+2.14: Social-Emotional Education.
 This action was implemented as expected, and the District spent under the budget for this action.
-This action was supported through the use of other one-time federal dollars. - 2.15 Safe Space Initiative.
+This action was supported through the use of other one-time federal dollars.

+2.15 Safe Space Initiative.
 This action was implemented as expected, and the District spent under the budget for this action.
 This action was supported through the use of other one-time federal dollars.